mxmlnkn/ratarmount/README.md

 *Capabilities:*

+ - **Random Access:** Care was taken to achieve fast random access inside compressed streams for bzip2, gzip, xz, and zstd and inside TAR files by building indices containing seek points.
  - **Highly Parallelized:** By default, all cores are used for parallelized algorithms like for the gzip, bzip2, and xz decoders.
    This can yield huge speedups on most modern processors but requires more main memory.
    It can be controlled or completely turned off using the `-P <cores>` option.